SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation

-The target distribution may vary randomly for different tasks, so the proposed SPO-A framework should demonstrate robustness across various target sensing distributions.
-Hence we conduct a sensitivity analysis of the target sensing distribution in Uniform, Gaussian, and Gaussian Mixture distributions every 15 minutes for 24 hours.
+\begin{itemize} \item \textit{Accuracy improvement}: A consistent improvement in matching accuracy (measured in RMSE) of SPO-A is observed with smaller threshold values across both mid-size and large-scale networks.
+But this accuracy gain comes at a substantial computational cost, with the total running time increasing approximately 21.11\% to 24.62\% when the threshold $\xi$ tightens from $10^{-1}$ to $10^{-2}$. \item \textit{Scalability advantage}: SPO-A exhibits superior computational efficiency in large-scale networks compared to SPO-C, especially at $\xi = 10^{-1}$ and $5\times10^{-2}$.
+This advantage diminishes in mid-size networks, where SPO-C shows marginally better performance. \item \textit{Threshold sensitivity}: SPO-A displays greater sensitivity to threshold precision in computational efficiency, evidenced by larger runtime standard deviations (maximum 16.17) compared to SPO-C (maximum 9.42) across all thresholds and all network scales. \item \textit{Accuracy-Efficiency trade-off}: In large-scale networks, SPO-A achieves higher matching accuracy by 6.62\% as $\xi$ tightens from $ 10^{-1}$ to $5 \times 10^{-2}$, although requires approximately 26.76\% additional computation time. \end{itemize}

+Overall, SPO-A demonstrates better scalability than SPO-C in high-dimensional settings, achieving comparable accuracy with relatively lower running time.
+Besides, selecting an appropriate convergence threshold for SPO-A is critical to maintaining both acceptable accuracy and stable computational efficiency across varying operational conditions.
+Our experiment results identify $5\times 10^{-2}$ as the optimal convergence threshold for the SPO-A framework in large-scale networks, achieving a balanced accuracy gain and comparable running time.
+These findings also highlight the context-dependent nature of threshold selection, where strict thresholds (smaller $\xi$) favor matching accuracy while moderate thresholds (larger $\xi$) prioritize computational efficiency.

+\paragraph{Sensitivity analysis on the uncertainty of target sensing distributions} To evaluate the robustness of the framework under varying target distributions, we conduct a sensitivity analysis using Uniform, Gaussian, and Gaussian Mixture distributions.
+This analysis is performed at 15-minute intervals over a 24-hour period to comprehensively assess the adaptability of the proposed framework to different sensing scenarios.